OSGeo/gdal/doc/source/drivers/vector/amigocloud.rst

 Configuration options
 ---------------------

-The following configuration options are available:
+The following :doc:`configuration options <../../user/configoptions>` are
+available:

 -  :decl_configoption:`AMIGOCLOUD_API_URL`: defaults to
    https://www.amigocloud.com/api/v1.
 Can be used to point to another server.